-Total mitigation could be the equivalent of up to 200 Gt $CO_2$ if the HFC phasedown were done by 2020.
+Total mitigation could be the equivalent of up to 200 Gt CO2 if the HFC phasedown were done by 2020.
 See section 3, above.
 An HFC amendment would substantially eliminate the global warming caused by one of the six main Kyoto Protocol greenhouse gases and significantly improve the chances of staying below the 2°C guardrail, providing up to 6-10% of the needed mitigation.
 See Figure 4.

-Support for the addressing HFCs had grown rapidly.
-On 10 July 2009 in L'Aquila, Italy, the leaders of the G8 recognized "that the accelerated phase-out of HCFCs mandated under the Montreal Protocol is leading to a rapid increase in the use of HFCs, many of which are very potent GHGs," and committed to "work with our partners to ensure that HFC emissions reductions are achieved under the appropriate framework."
+Support for the addressing high-GWP HFCs had grown rapidly:

+10 July 2009 in L'Aquila, Italy, the leaders of the G8 recognized "that the accelerated phase-out of HCFCs mandated under the Montreal Protocol is leading to a rapid increase in the use of HFCs, many of which are very potent GHGs," and committed to "work with our partners to ensure that HFC emissions reductions are achieved under the appropriate framework."

-On November 2009, 39 countries signed the Declaration on High-GWP alternatives to ODSs [Ozone Depleting Substances] calling on the parties to the Montreal Protocol to "urgently consider phasing-down the production and consumption of high-GWP alternatives," including HFCs, and "take appropriate measures ... as soon as practicable."
+November 2009, 39 countries signed the Declaration on High-GWP alternatives to ODSs [Ozone Depleting Substances] calling on the parties to the Montreal Protocol to "urgently consider phasing-down the production and consumption of high-GWP alternatives," including HFCs, and "take appropriate measures ... as soon as practicable."

 By the end of 2010, 108 Parties to the Montreal Protocol signed the Bangkok Declaration, calling for the use of low-GWP alternatives to CFCs and HCFCs.
-Through May 2013, 112 Parties joined the even stronger Bali Declaration on Transitioning to Low Global Warming Potential Alternatives to Ozone Depleting Substances.

-On 17 February 2012, the United States, Mexico, Canada, Ghana, and Bangladesh, along with the UN Environment Programme launched the CCAC to catalyze major reductions in SLCPs with an initial focus on black carbon, methane, and HFCs.

-On 19 May 2012, the leaders of the G8 in Camp David, U.S., agreed to join the CCAC and develop 'strategies to reduce short term pollutants - chiefly methane, black carbon, and hydrofluorocarbons.'

-On 22 June 2012, at the conclusion of the Rio + 20 UN Conference on Sustainable Development, more than one hundred heads of State adopted the conference declaration, The Future We Want, recognizing the climate threat from HFCs and calling for the gradual phasedown of their production and consumption; the UN General Assembly adopted the declaration by resolution on 11 September 2012.
+- 17 February 2012, the United States, Mexico, Canada, Ghana, and Bangladesh, along with the UN Environment Programme launched the CCAC to catalyze major reductions in SLCPs with an initial focus on black carbon, methane, and HFCs. - 19 May 2012, the leaders of the G8 in Camp David, U.S., agreed to join the CCAC and develop 'strategies to reduce short term pollutants chiefly methane, black carbon, and hydrofluorocarbons.'
+144 - 22 June 2012, at the conclusion of the Rio + 20 UN Conference on Sustainable Development, more than one hundred heads of State adopted the conference declaration, The Future We Want, recognizing the climate threat from HFCs and calling for the gradual phasedown of their production and consumption; the UN General Assembly adopted